-You can find a lot of information on the internet about the foods you should eat and those you should avoid when you are sick or unwell.
-From increasing your intake of vitamin C to taking natural flu shots, you can find a whole lot of advice which is available out there.
+These days we are inundated with information on the internet about the foods you should eat and those you should avoid when you are sick or unwell.
+From increasing your intake of vitamin C to taking natural flu shots, everybody seems to have a different answer.

-However, there are some foods to avoid which are especially detrimental to a weak immune system.
+There are some foods you must avoid at all costs which are especially detrimental to a weak immune system.
 Consuming them when you are sick can spell doom for your health.
 Let us take a closer look at these foods to avoid while you have a cold.

 11 Foods To Avoid When You Are Sick

 It’s a well-established fact that your primary line of defense against illnesses is your immune system.
 It is your immune system that fights against infections and diseases, and gives you a healthy body.
 When your immune system is in a weakened state, or is actively responding to an attack on your health, you can notice the symptoms.
 Certain foods can seriously inhibit the proper functioning of your immune system.
 Some of these foods to avoid are listed below:

 Red Meat – All carnivores produce the sugar N-Glycolylneuraminic acid to help them break down animal proteins.
 Human beings don’t produce this sugar in their bodies naturally, and consequently when we consume red meat with this sugar, it triggers an immune reaction and leads to inflammation.